russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Note that we changed the ``defaultclock``.
 This is usually helpful to prevent numerical integration error and to be sure that the network performs the desired computation.
 But keep in mind by decreasing the ``defaultclock.dt`` the simulation takes longer!
-In the next step we will load a simple STDP-protocol from ``teili/stimuli/testbench.py``, which provides us with pre-defined pre-post spikegenerators with specific delays between pre and post spiking activity.
+In the next step we will load a simple STDP-protocol from our `STDP testbench`_, which provides us with pre-defined pre-post spikegenerators with specific delays between pre and post spiking activity.

 .. code-block:: python